EnKrypt/arvind.io/src/pages/posts/adjusting-guitar-action-and-intonation/index.md

 The process is the same for floyd rose or floating bridge guitars as well, if you follow these steps in the correct order.

 On acoustic guitars, the process is unfortunately trickier.
-Your bridge likely will not not have a mechanism to shift the saddle front and back like in electric guitars.
+Your bridge likely will not have a mechanism to shift the saddle front and back like in electric guitars.

 As a result, you will need a compensated saddle or a compensated nut.
 You can either sand your existing saddle, or purchase one that's already compensated.